 I kindly ask that lessons and shop customers please turn their vehicle engines off while waiting outside Fiddleheads.
 10 seconds of idling can use more fuel than turning off the engine and restarting it, so it's not just good for the air quality and devastating climate change, it's also good for your wallet.
-Learn more about Engine Idling at this US Department of Energy link and electric cars at this link.

 Eliminating the Commute

-As mentioned earlier, I made a conscious and well-planned choice in 1997 to work from a home studio as the pros far outweighed the cons.
+As mentioned above, I made a conscious and well-planned choice in 1997 to work from a home studio as the pros far outweighed the cons.
 The only remaining issue that fell under my green scrutiny was multiple 240km (144mi) round trips to Kamloops for orchestra rehearsals once I returned to my symphonic career in 2011.
 Driving a hybrid car wasn't enough and I knew I. needed to live closer to my music once I was invited to play in two other Kamloops orchestras.